 The compensation information released is total annual compensation, which includes base salary, overtime, shift premiums, weekend premiums, on-call pay, sick pay, vacation pay, benefits and relevant severance.
+In some cases, the amount of compensation disclosed reflects the significant amount of additional hours and overtime that many health care workers have worked responding to demands on the health system.
 This disclosure also includes APL board members, regardless of the amount of compensation, severance or benefits they have received in the past year.

 The PSCTA has updated their exemption request policy and advised employers to withhold information for six months from the date of the decision.
 This is to allow time for the applicant to apply to the court for a judicial review of the decision.
 An individual is entitled to re-apply for an exemption in subsequent years if the individual's facts or circumstances have changed and they have not already been disclosed.
 Please visit https://www.alberta.ca/assets/documents/pcsta-exemption-policy-process-ind.pdf for more information regarding exemption requests.

 Income plus taxable benefits paid to a member or employee.
 Excludes severance.